Priteshkamde/urban-deck-barnacle/README.md

 # urban-deck-barnacle
-Tech Stack in Use - React Native
+Tech Stack in Use - React Native | Expo